 If you work around the plants on an agricultural establishment where they have used pesticides in the last 30 days, a regulation called “the Worker Protection Standard (WPS)” probably applies to you.
 Your employer is required to provide you with information, protections, and emergency assistance.
 This guide is an incomplete summary of the required protections for workers, not pesticide handlers.
-To learn more, see the "How-to-Comply" manual at pesticideresources.org.
+To learn more, see the "How to Comply" manual.

 These rules are intended to protect you and your family from the risks of pesticide exposure.

 Your employer is required to give you information.

 - Before you begin working in areas that have been treated with pesticides, you must receive training about the risks of pesticide poisoning, the symptoms, first aid, and ways to protect yourself.
 The training must be provided in a language/manner that you can understand.
 A qualified trainer must be present at the training to answer any questions you may have.
 This training must be provided once a year.
 You can request a record of your training, and take it with you to other jobs.

 - Your employer must tell you where to find these things on each establishment where you work.
 They should be freely accessible during work hours:

 - A pesticide safety poster at a central location,